the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 ***Mid-phase***

 - If possible use a registration platform such as [Eventbrite](https://www.eventbrite.com/) that stores data centrally, works on most browsers, and enables secure credit card payment
-- Collect participant details like their name, email, affiliation, accessibility requirements, motivation for participating, and agreement to privacy statement.
+- Collect participant details like their name, email, affiliation, accessibility requirements, motivation for participating, and agreement to the privacy statement.
 - Clearly explain why you’re asking for sensitive information and how will you handle those data
 - If you ask an optional question, make it clear that it’s optional
 - Do not rely on colour to communicate your questions